Manufacturing H-1B Sponsorship Jobs in Nebraska

 Get Access To All Jobs

-Job Roles in Manufacturing in Nebraska
+H-1B Manufacturing Job Roles in Nebraska

-Manufacturing Operations69 jobs
+Manufacturing Operations37 jobs

-Maintenance & Repair23 jobs
+Maintenance & Repair31 jobs

 Customer Service & Support19 jobs

-Project & Program Management19 jobs
+Project & Program Management9 jobs

-See all 136+ Manufacturing Nebraska jobs
+See all 75+ Manufacturing H-1B Jobs in Nebraska

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Manufacturing Nebraska roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Manufacturing H-1B Sponsorship Jobs in Nebraska: Frequently Asked Questions

 Which manufacturing companies in Nebraska sponsor H-1B visas?

-Several large manufacturers in Nebraska have filed H-1B petitions historically, including Kawasaki Motors Manufacturing in Lincoln, AGCO Corporation, Becton Dickinson, and food processing companies such as Tyson Foods and Cargill.
+Several large manufacturers in Nebraska have filed H-1B visa petitions historically, including Kawasaki Motors Manufacturing in Lincoln, AGCO Corporation, Becton Dickinson, and food processing companies such as Tyson Foods and Cargill.
 Larger facilities with dedicated engineering and technical staffing needs are generally more likely to sponsor H-1B workers than smaller regional manufacturers.

 Which cities in Nebraska have the most manufacturing H-1B sponsorship jobs?